 Parties to cooperatively engage informally, but either party may inject independent dispute resolution facilitator (mediator) after initial CEP meeting.
 Either party can terminate informal dispute resolution efforts (CEP or mediation) if, after specified period, that party’s concludes in good faith that further efforts are unlikely to produce agreement.

-The process must be governed by clearly understood and pre-published rules applicable to both parties and be subject to strict time limits
+The process must be governed by clearly understood and pre-published rules applicable to both parties and be subject to strict time limits.

 Questions and Open Issues: